PoomSmart/EmojiFonts/README.md

 ## Optimization

 The script `apple.sh` uses `pngquant` to optimize the images with little to none changes to the quality.
-The font sizes are reduced by nearly 50% using this method!
+The Apple emoji font sizes are reduced by nearly 50% using this method!

 # Scripts